Calle 24 Latino Cultural District: Community programs

+Calle 24 programs are focused on four main areas: 1.
+Land Use, 2.
+Economic Vitality, 3.
+Arts & Culture, 4.
+Community Health & Wellness.

 Calle 24 also hosts Calle Limpia, Corazón Contento, or Clean Street, Happy Heart, a program to respond to the needs of residents, vendors, and unhoused neighbors facing economic hardship.
 Along with street cleaning and trash pick-up activities, the event provides opportunities to engage with neighbors and local community organizations, training on permits for local vendors, and cultural opportunities that include free local food and traditional native performances.
 Calle 24 distributes free health resources in both English and Spanish, including COVID tests, condoms, sexual health information, and training on how to administer Narcan.

 Governance

 Calle 24, the central organizing body of the Calle 24 Latino Cultural District, sponsors community events, provides training and support for local business owners and residents, and hosts cultural festivals throughout the year.
 The group also addresses local food security gaps by providing residents vouchers for nearby grocery stores.

+Legacy Business Program

 Dance Mission Theater is recognized as a legacy business in Calle 24.

-To prevent displacement of legacy small businesses and organizations in San Francisco, the Legacy Business Registry and Legacy Business Historic Preservation Fund were established to identify and protect businesses with significant impact on the history or culture of the neighborhood.
+To prevent displacement of legacy small businesses and organizations in San Francisco, the Legacy Business Registry and Legacy Business Historic Preservation Fund were established to identify and protect businesses with significant impact on the history or culture of the neighborhood in 2013.
 This was the first program of its kind that recognized small businesses as historical spaces for preservation and protection in the US.
 Precita Eyes, a community-based mural arts organization located in Calle 24 Latino Cultural District, was the first organization added to this registry in 2015.
 Additional businesses within the district have gone on to be added to the registry in subsequent years, including Accíon Latina, Adobe Books, La Mejor Bakery, Cafe la Boheme, Dance Mission Theater, Dianda's Italian American Pastry Company, Galería de la Raza, Instituto Familiar de la Raza, Pop’s Bar, and St. Francis Fountain.